Welcome! We're Proud to Serve Our Community. Cash Special Utility District

 At Cash Special Utility District, we are committed to providing safe, high quality water services to our community, while maintaining a standard of excellence in customer service and environmental conservation.

-Cash Special Utility District will temporarily convert the disinfectant used in the distribution system from chloramine to free chlorine.
-The conversion will begin on October 1st and continue through October 31st, 2025.
+The Cash Special Utility District public water system will temporarily convert the disinfectant used in the distribution system from chloramine to free chlorine.
+The conversion will begin on August 1, 2026 and continue through August 30, 2026.
 During this period, you may experience taste and odor changes associated with this type of temporary disinfectant conversion.

 Every Drop Counts